Add a controller

 Tags in structure could not only be used to generate OpenAPI documentation, but also to validate data or transform data.
 For example, v tag could be used to validate data in request.
 For our request here, the UserUID is set to be required and the length should be 10, similar for other fields.
 Documentation for validation here.

-Those tags seems a little confusing, but don’t worry, you will see their function clearly soon after we register the route.
+Those contents seem a little confusing, but don’t worry, you will see their function clearly soon after we register the route.
 Or you could also find more details for gtag here.

 Generate Controller